EnvGen/POGENOM/docs/source/Usage.rst

   #extention used on your Reads, after R1.
 For instance, ".fq.gz" if reads are named "sample_R1.fq.gz, sample_R2.fq.gz"

 "fwd_index": "_R1",
-  #index used to define foward reads in your sample dataset
+  #index used to define forward reads in your sample dataset

 "rev_index": "_R2",
   #index used to define reverse reads in your dataset